Vertex Pharmaceuticals Incorporated

 research and development efforts.
 We have acquired multiple biotechnology companies over the last several years and expect

 to continue to identify and evaluate such opportunities.
-The accounting for these acquisitions can vary significantly based on
+The accounting for an acquisition can vary significantly based on

 Collaboration and In-Licensing Arrangements